 When you add a Proxy Agent as a managed node on the network, you can follow your NMS's standard procedures.
 The following steps briefly describe those procedures and include information specific to adding a Proxy Agent as a node.
-To add a Proxy Agent as a node on the HP OpenView NMS, complete the following procedures:
+To add a Proxy Agent as a node on your NMS, complete the following procedures: